supercollider/supercollider.github.io/development/building-beagleboneblack.md

 Compiling SC natively on Beaglebone Black Debian Stretch ==
-note: this is for compiling and running supercollider (sclang+scsynth) including the sc3-plugins under **debian stretch**. it does not include qt nor the ide. for compiling the full scide adapt the instructions found [here](http://supercollider.github.io/development/building-raspberrypi).
+note: this is for compiling and running supercollider (sclang+scsynth) including the sc3-plugins under **debian**. it does not include qt nor the ide. for compiling the full scide adapt the instructions found [here](http://supercollider.github.io/development/building-raspberrypi).

 the instructions here are meant for SuperCollider version 3.10 and higher; for instructions on building previous versions please see older versions of this page or ask on the mailing list.

 requirements
 --
 * beaglebone black (or any of the variants green, blue, industrial, pocket...)
-* sd card with [stretch iot](http://beagleboard.org/latest-images) or [stretch console](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Stretch_Snapshot_console). the console version is minimal and recommended. the instructions also work under the [stretch lxqt](http://beagleboard.org/latest-images) desktop version.
+* sd card with debian stretch or buster. [iot](http://beagleboard.org/latest-images), [lxqt](http://beagleboard.org/latest-images) or [console](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Debian_Buster_Console_Snapshot). the console version is minimal and recommended.
 * router with ethernet internet connection for the bbb
 * laptop connected to same network as the bbb
 * usb soundcard with headphones or speakers connected